Brandywine man charged in shooting death

 Officers located Middleton walking into the breezeway of an apartment complex still wearing the clothing seen on surveillance footage that captured the shooting.
 Middleton was taken into custody and a .40 caliber Smith and Wesson handgun was allegedly recovered from a holster in the front of his pants.

-Several .40 caliber shell casings were recovered from the scene during the investigation.
-Louard-Clark was found to be suffering from numerous gunshot wounds to his head and body.
+Several .40 caliber shell casings were recovered from the scene.
+Louard-Clark was found to be suffering from numerous gunshot wounds to head and body.

 The second victim was found to be suffering from gunshot wounds to his abdomen and was last listed in serious condition.
 The third victim was also suffering from gunshot wounds and listed in serious condition.